On the physics of nested Markov models: a generalized probabilistic theory perspective: Results

 A particular choice of $\mathcal{S}$ and $\mathcal{T}$ together with possibly additional assumptions specifies a GPT.
 Note that measurements in the set of $\mathcal{F}$ are special physical operations belonging to $\mathcal{T}$.

+\begin{remark} In the third assumption, we assume every possible linear map to be a valid physical transformation.
+This assumption is also called the \emph{no restriction hypothesis for transformations}.
+Consequently, this assumption implies the following properties: \begin{enumerate}[leftmargin=*,nosep] \item The set of allowed transformations is closed under sequential composition. \item Transformations consisting of selecting a linear map on one system conditional on the outcome of a measurement of a parallel system are included. \item Every logically-possible effect is included in the effect space, a.k.a. the \emph{no restriction hypothesis for effects}. \end{enumerate} \end{remark}

-Among these assumptions, Assumptions 4 and 5, which correspond to how multiple systems compose into a joint one, shall be essential to our results.
-In particular, the no-signalling assumption (Assumption 5) captures the essence of relativity, where the light speed poses a fundamental limit to information transmission.
+Among the assumptions in Box~\ref{box:GPTAssumption}, Assumptions 4 and 5, which correspond to how multiple systems compose into a joint one, shall be essential to our results.
+In particular, Assumption 5 captures the essence of relativity, where the light speed poses a fundamental limit to information transmission.
+Intuitively, this assumption indicates that the state on the second system is invariant under the action of any measurement on the first system after ``forgetting" the outcome of the measurement on the first system.
 If this assumption is violated, namely, local operations on different parts of a joint system are not mutually commuting, then the disturbance by an operation at one place could be instantaneously detected by a distant part of the system.
 This indicates information transmission faster than the light speed and violates the rules of relativity.
-In Appendix~\ref{app:GPT}, we shall further explain the assumptions in Box~\ref{box:GPTAssumption}.
+In Appendix~\ref{app:DAG}, we shall further explain the assumptions in Box~\ref{box:GPTAssumption}.